KIT-CMS/sm-htt-analysis/README.md

 ```

 The submission of jobs can alternatively be very conveniently be run on the NAF cluster at DESY, which is where I always did it.
-The advantages are that usually many CPU cores are available, and the files will be stored on a mount with local read access.
+The advantages are that usually many CPU cores are available, and the files will be stored on a mount with local read AND write access, compared to the ETP where the files are stored at a mount with only read access locally.

 The code can be set up the same way on the NAF, by logging in using `ssh USER@naf-cms-el7.desy.de`.
-The command to
+The command changes to
 ```
 HiggsToTauTauAnalysis.py -a legacy --pipelines auto --nmssm -i data/Samples/Run2Legacy_bjetRegression/SAMPLES_TO_PRODUCE  -b naf7 --dry-run --files-per-job 10 -c tt
 ```